How Do Phages Improve the Microbiome?

 Phages Have Advantages over Anti-Biotics

-Phage therapy has shown great promise for individuals suffering with MRSA, Sraphylococcus, Streptococcus, Pseudomonas, Salmonella, skin (acne) and soft tissue, gastrointestinal, respiratory and orthopedic infections.
+Phage therapy has shown great promise for individuals suffering from MRSA, Sraphylococcus, Streptococcus, Pseudomonas, Salmonella, skin (acne) and soft tissue, gastrointestinal, respiratory, and orthopedic infections.
 Our society has an epidemic of anti-biotic resistance and the detrimental effects of antibiotic overuse which may be remedied by the advancement of phage therapy (8).

 The viruses do not affect or infect human tissue at all and once they are no longer able to find a host bacterial cell they are quickly neutralized by the immune system and/or swept out of the body through the feces.
 Phages ability to fend off opportunistic pathogenic organisms without any adverse reactions makes them a valuable health promoting tool.

-Phages have been used in a variety of ways including systematically, topically, intravenously and orally.
+Phages have been used in a variety of ways including systematically, topically, intravenously, and orally.
 Studies since 1966 have shown an 80-95% success rate with minimal side effects.
-They seem to be most effective against E. Coli, Acinetobacter, Psuedomonas and Staphylococcus aureus and MRSA staph infections.
+They seem to be most effective against E. Coli, Acinetobacter, Psuedomonas, Staphylococcus aureus, and MRSA staph infections.

 Limitations in Phage Therapy Research